What is the Wolverton Development?

 Recent years have made life harder for many people who were already struggling, and we anticipate that the full extent of this impact will only become apparent in the months and years ahead.
 We are seeing high growth in homelessness, and more people at the point of crisis than ever before.

-What will the Wolverton Centre be used for?
+What will the Wolverton Hub be used for?

 This project is important for enabling people to embark on a new life, maintain personal stability and sustain their tenancies, thus reducing a bounce-back’ to the streets.